CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-05-16-last-ten-years.markdown

 Back then, I was calling this the 'sandbox ABI' because we couldn't use it for complete programs (Robert Watson convinced me that was a terrible name).
 It wasn't until a few years later that (led by Brooks Davis but with a lot of amazing work from others) we finally had a complete CHERI userspace.
 If you read only one CHERI paper, [the 2019 one describing that system](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/201904-asplos-cheriabi.pdf) is probably the one you should read (this one won the ASPLOS Best Paper Award).
+The [2024 IEEE Security & Privacy journal paper](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/20240419-ieeesp-cheri-memory-safety.pdf) gives a better high-level overview, but the CheriABI paper and the [extended technical report version](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-932.pdf) provide a lot more detail in how CHERI can build a complete solution.

 # Some things have changed